unknownrpa/Astra-docs/astro-studio/settings/extensions-and-plugins-install/chrome.md

 To enable work with the Chrome browser, you need to install the Astro RPA extension.
 Here's how to do it.

-Select the File tab in the main menu:
+In Astro Studio select the File tab in the main menu:

 ![](../../../.gitbook/assets/Chrome_Install_1.png)